woozyking/blog/source/_posts/2023-06-23-Natural-Language-to-JSON-GPT-before-after-0613.md

 ## Benchmark Base (`gpt-4-0314`)

-This is the base implementation of our original Copilot implementation, where we leverage both `<system>` and `<user>` prompt engineering to achieve the steerability we needed for stable and high precision `assistant` output of JSON object that can be used for application usage (e.g. VELO).
+This is the base implementation of our original "RiskPilot", where we leverage both `<system>` and `<user>` prompt engineering to achieve the steerability we needed for stable and high precision `assistant` output of JSON object that can be used for application usage.

 ```bash
 Model: "gpt-4-0314" (pre-0613)